Eel004/peepx-admin/README.md

 ## Building for production

-To optimize the jhipster application for production, run:
+To optimize the peepxAdmin application for production, run:

 To ensure everything worked, run: